 Dordogne is well known for its mighty fortresses and fairy medieval castles.
 In the middle ages, the Valley of Dordogne was an important area of conflict between France and England: the famous Hundred’s Year War (1337 to 1453) between the House of Plantagenet, rulers of the Kingdom of England, and the House of Valois over the right to rule the Kingdom of France.
 Security against the enemy was paramount and when building a new castle the wealthy were ready to sacrifice beauty and comfort for protection.

 To the north, the castles of the Loire Valley were ornate, graceful structures built to impress.
 These iconic châteaux were built as retreats for the nobility of Paris.
 The Dordogne Castles instead were built to protect and they were solid, imposing, fortified structures, usually in strategically important positions.

-The list of most beautiful castles in France – includes some Dordogne castles like Castelnaud, Fénelon, Beynac, Commarque, and Hautefort but there are many more!
+Our personal list of most beautiful castles in France includes some Dordogne castles like Castelnaud, Fénelon, Beynac, Commarque, and Hautefort, but there are many more!

 10. Enjoy the Pyrénées all Year-round

 Step into your hiking boots and be amazed by the variety of landscapes in the Atlantic Pyrénées, with never-ending stretches of beech and pine forests, vast pastures, and pristine lakes.

 Jump on the little train of Artouste to discover the upper Ossau Valley.
 The train travels along the highest track in Europe at an altitude of 2,000 m, and it offers grandiose landscapes throughout the valley of Soussoueou, rich in flora and fauna.

-In wintertime, we are off to the Valleys of Aspe, Barétous, and Ossau to go down the pistes and snowball fights.
+In wintertime, head to the Valleys of Aspe, Barétous, and Ossau for skiing and snowball fights.
 If you just don’t feel right on skis, never fear: there are still many winter activities and wellness breaks in the Pyrénées for non-skiers!